 Bernhard Karl Jantzen Society ($500,000-$749,999)

 Karl is the only living person we have named a Lifetime Giving Society after, and that is because he truly embodies what it means to be a lifetime donor to ABVI.
-Karl has given generously in ways that have served our immediate needs, and that have helped secure our future.
+Karl has given generously in ways that have served our immediate needs and have helped secure our future.
 Karl has been involved with our organization for decades, and aside from his incredibly generous financial gifts, has served our organization as a member of our Board and an avid advocate for us.
 He continues to open doors for ABVI through his generosity.
-He truly ticks every box of what we hope an ABVI donor can be was the clear choice for our first 2019 Dorothy Wenberg Donor of the Year award in 2019.
+He truly ticks every box of what we hope an ABVI donor can be.

 Caning Society ($750,000-$999,999)

 When asked how they got involved with the Association, many Charleston natives will say, “I was referred to have a chair re-caned by the Association and have been giving to support the blind ever since.”
 Led for many years by our client Caesar James, the caning program offered working opportunities for our clients, while serving as excellent exposure to the community.
 The program has since been phased out as we have developed more relevant resources to serve our clients.
 To this day, ABVI refers donors to client Margaret Bullock to have chairs caned.
 We named this level after the caning program to honor a piece of our history.